sebapersson/PEtab.jl/docs/src/Bachmann.md

 ## Adjoint sensitivity analysis

-When working with a subset of medium and definitely for large-sized models, the most efficient way to compute gradients is through adjoint sensitivity analysis (`gradientMethod=:Adjoint`).
+When working with a subset of medium and definitely for large-sized models, the most efficient way to compute gradients is through adjoint sensitivity analysis (`gradient_method=:Adjoint`).
 There are several tuneable options that can improve performance, including:

-1. `odeSolverGradientOptions`: This determines which ODE solver and solver tolerances (`abstol` and `reltol`) to use when computing the gradient (i.e., when solving the adjoint ODE-system).
+1. `ode_solver_gradient`: This determines which ODE solver and solver tolerances (`abstol` and `reltol`) to use when computing the gradient (i.e., when solving the adjoint ODE-system).
 Currently, the best performing stiff solver for the adjoint problem in Julia is `CVODE_BDF()`.
 2. `sensealg`: This determines which adjoint algorithm to use.
 Currently, `InterpolatingAdjoint` and `QuadratureAdjoint` from SciMLSensitivity are supported.
 You can find more information in their [documentation](https://github.com/SciML/SciMLSensitivity.jl).
 You can provide any of the options that these methods are compatible with.
 For example, if you want to use the `ReverseDiffVJP` algorithm, an acceptable option is `sensealg=InterpolatingAdjoint(autojacvec=ReversDiffVJP())`.

 Here are a few things to keep in mind: